LogCreative/PGFPlotsEdt/README.md

 Reference: [TikzEdt](http://www.tikzedt.org/)

-This project is still under construction.

-Current Stage:(~2021/1)
-<s>To make an executable program on the platforms of
-Windows/macOS/linux based on Qt.</s>

-Due to the difficulties, master branch will start the web part first (without preview) based on Vue.js.

 Home Page: https://logcreative.github.io/PGFPlotsEdt/

-<s>Next Stage:(2021/2~)
-A server based ASP.NET website to generate
-LaTeX preview.</s>

 >This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published